j-505/JonathanFlores.github.io/index.md

 Hello, I'm Jonathan Flores.
 Welcome to my personal page!
-I'm an incoming 4th year mechanical engineering student with a focus on hardware and robotics engineering at California State University, Los angeles.
+Im a mechanical engineer with a focus on hardware and robotics engineering from California State University, Los angeles.
 This is where I will be uploading some of the projects I have been working on.
 I'm looking forward to growing my design and programming skills to build huge meaningful